shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 2:** Click **About** in the main menu.
 2. **Verify:**
    - Modal (pop up box) shows informing the user that all information is in one place.
-   - Now navigate *back* to the homepage and again to the *About* page.
-The modal should no longer appear.
+   - Now navigate *back* to the homepage and again *navigate to* the **About** page.
+The modal should *no longer appear.*
-   - Two main sections are available “For Customers” and “For Store Partners”
+   - Two main sections are available “For Customers” and “For Store Partners.”
-     - Clicking one main section should change the table of contents to reflect the proper main section
+     - Clicking one main section should change the table of contents to reflect the proper main section.
    - Click and scroll through a few sub-sections of the table of contents to make sure there are no glitches.
 No need to read everything.
    - Click a sub-section with a video thumbnail (camcorder emoji).
 Ensure video plays on click.
-No need to view all.
+No need to view the whole video.
-3. **Expected:** Content is present and legible; video playback initiates on tap/click.
+3. **Expected:** Content is present and legible for the associated **About** page sections; video playback initiates on tap/click.

 </details>